ECF/Py4j-RemoteServicesProvider/README.md

 Soon the OSGi service bridge (package: osgiservicebridge) will be made available vi PyPi as well, and then Py4j and Protobuf will both be installed as dependencies when the OSGi service bridge is installed.

-This must be installed
-The OSGi Service Bridge source code is in [the python/osgiservicebridge](https://github.com/ECF/Py4j-RemoteServicesProvider/tree/master/python/osgiservicebridge) project.
+The OSGi Service Bridge Python source code is in [the python/osgiservicebridge](https://github.com/ECF/Py4j-RemoteServicesProvider/tree/master/python/osgiservicebridge) project.
 This package should be installed into Python 2.7 or Python 3.3+ prior to running the example (in, e.g. the run.py in examples/org.eclipse.ecf.examples.protobuf.hello/python-src directory).